sourcelabs-nl/kotlin-bootique-exercises/docs/exercises/exercise-5.md

 For the final implementation of this service including the tests above in Kotlin, checkout the `final` branch.

-Thank you for participating!
+## Thank you for participating! ##

-Questions?
-Come find us, we'll do all we can to clarify anything unclear.
+**Questions?** Come find us, we'll do all we can to clarify anything unclear.
-Looking for a job, a change of scenery?
-Come find us ;)
+**Looking for a job, a change of scenery?** Get in touch with us so we can discuss the possibilities.
+**Want us to provide this workshop for your whole project team?** Let us know, we'll make it happen!
+If you provide the location, we'll provide the material.
+No additional costs.